Rudy-Castan-DigiPen-Teaching/cs099-final-project-make-a-game-ChaerinPark/Documents/ProgrammingConcepts.md

 ## 1. Shapes
-It is a commands to draw shapes. (triangle, circle, ellipse, rect ... ect)
+It is a commands to draw shapes. (triangle, circle, ellipse, rect ... etc)

 I used those for draw buttons, keyboards, and particles.
  ```